 How can you be 100% sure that...

-Second, a decentralized database like Blockchain that is virtually uncompromisable and that initiates peer-to-peer transactions while ensuring the immutability of the data stored is the answer to risks associated with systems hacking.
+(4) To store user data encrypted in a decentralized database like Blockchain that is virtually uncompromisable and that initiates peer-to-peer transactions while ensuring the immutability of the data stored is the answer to risks associated with systems hacking.